kubeflow/website/content/en/docs/components/katib/overview.md

 {{% beta-status
   feedbacklink="https://github.com/kubeflow/katib/issues" %}}

+This guide introduces the concepts of hyperparameter tuning, neural architecture search, and the Katib system as a component of Kubeflow.

-Katib is a Kubernetes-native project for automated machine learning (AutoML) — it's a system for hyperparameter tuning and neural architecture search.
+Katib is a Kubernetes-native project for automated machine learning (AutoML) — it's a system for hyperparameter tuning and neural architecture search (NAS).
 Katib supports a number of machine learning frameworks, including TensorFlow, MXNet, PyTorch, XGBoost, and others.
 Learn more about AutoML at [fast.ai](https://www.fast.ai/2018/07/16/auto-ml2/),